Seasonal Precipitation Outlook

 Below Normal - (33% of lowest values in the dataset)

-Thus based on the dataset for 1979 to 2015, using the Climate Predictability Tool (CPT), along with Gobal Models as gusidance and Subjective input the forecast for Belize for period August -September-October2015 is going for Below Normal rainfall for the Entire Country, Except the South which is going for Normal Rainfall.
+Thus based on the dataset for 1979 to 2015, using the Climate Predictability Tool (CPT), along with Gobal Models as gusidance and Subjective input the forecast for Belize for period December 2015-Jaunaury-February 2016 is going for Above Normal rainfall for the Entire Country

-Rainfall amounts that are expected across districts stations during ASO 2015 are as follows.
+Rainfall amounts that are expected across districts stations during D2015JF2016 are as follows.

-Accumulated rainfall totals for the ASO season are likely to range from 200mm to 800mm over northern (Corozal &Orange Walk), inland(Cayo & Belmopan) and central coastal areas Belize District).
+Accumulated rainfall totals for the D15JF2016 season are likely to range from 200mm to 300mm over northern aresa (Corozal &Orange Walk)

-Accumulated rainfall totals over southern Belize (Stann Creek and Toledo) are likely to be between 900 mm and 1800 mm.
+Accumulated rainfall totals over southern Belize (Stann Creek and Toledo) are likely to be between 500mm and 700mm.

 What influences the next season?

-El Niño Southern Oscillation: A moderate El Niño exists ; sea-surface temperatures (SSTs) 1-1.5°C above average and rising in equatorial eastern Pacific (NINO3.4).
+El Niño Southern Oscillation: A strong El Niño have evolved ; sea-surface temperatures of 1-1.5°C above average and rising in equatorial eastern Pacific (NINO3.4).
+There is more than 95 % confidence that El Niño will continue through the DJF with further warmning.

 The information is provided with the understanding that The National Meteorology Service makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the Outlook.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.